 1. Torishiki (Meguro)

-Torishiki is a high-end yakitori spot known for its masterful grilling techniques and carefully selected ingredients.
-Reservations are a must.
+Torishiki is a high-end yakitori spot that features masterful grilling techniques and carefully selected ingredients.
+You must make reservations to secure a spot.

 Official Site: Torishiki